kennethassogba/Demeter/README.md

 ## Requirements

-A C++ compiler compatible with at least version 17 of the standard, eg. GCC 8, Clang 5 and later.
+- A C++ compiler compatible with at least version 17 of the standard, eg:
+  - GCC 8 and later `apt install build-essential`,
+  - Clang 5 and later `apt install clang libomp-dev clang-tidy clang-format`.
-- CMake `apt install cmake`
+- CMake `apt install cmake`.
-- Eigen `apt install libeigen3-dev`
+- Eigen `apt install libeigen3-dev`.

 ## Build and Run